Chris-ukiyo/CODSOFT/Task 3 - README.md

-Here's a sample **README** for your **Sales Prediction using Python** project.
-This README outlines the purpose of the project, the steps involved, and instructions for running the code.

----

 # Sales Prediction Using Python

 This project involves predicting sales based on advertising spending on different platforms (TV, Radio, and Newspaper) using a machine learning model built in Python.
 The goal is to provide insights into how advertising expenditures can be optimized to maximize sales.
 The machine learning model used for this project is **Linear Regression**.